How much does a ballet dancer make

 Freelance Ballet Dancers

-Freelance ballet dancers navigate a unique financial landscape, marked by both opportunities and uncertainties.
-Unlike company dancers, freelancers face less consistent pay due to the gig-based nature of their work, which leads to significant income fluctuations and challenges to financial stability and overall well-being.
+Freelance ballet dancers navigate a unique financial landscape, marked by opportunities and uncertainties.
+Unlike company dancers, freelancers face less consistent pay due to the gig-based nature of their work, resulting in significant income fluctuations and challenges to their financial stability and overall well-being.

 Despite financial and life instability, freelancing offers creative freedom and flexibility in projects.
 Many dancers pursue freelance job opportunities to boost their earnings when not contracted to a company.
 However, this path requires strong self-marketing skills and independent financial management.